mikhae1/k8s-tools/README.md

     - [Prerequisites](#prerequisites)
     - [Usage](#usage-2)

-## HTTPinger
+## HTTPing
-HTTPinger is a command-line tool written in Go that sends HTTP GET requests to a specified URL at millisecond intervals.
+HTTPing is a command-line tool written in Go that sends HTTP GET requests to a specified URL at millisecond intervals.
 It measures the uptime and response status codes of the target server.

 The tool operates asynchronously, meaning it can perform multiple requests concurrently without waiting for each request to complete before starting the next one.